Romani people: Linguistic evidence

-Linguistic evidence has indisputably shown that the roots of the Romani language lie in present-day India: the language has grammatical characteristics of Indian languages and a large part of its basic lexicon shares the same root.
+Linguistic evidence showed that the roots of the Romani language lie in India: the language has grammatical characteristics of Indian languages, and a large part of its lexicon shares that root.

-Romani and Domari share some similarities: agglutination of postpositions of the second layer (or case-marking clitics) to the nominal stem, concord markers for the past tense, the neutralisation of gender marking in the plural, and the use of the oblique case as an accusative.
-This has prompted much discussion about the relationships between these two languages.
-Domari was once thought to be a "sister language" of Romani, the two languages having split after the departure from the Indian subcontinent—but later research suggests that the differences between them are significant enough to treat them as two separate branches within the central zone group of languages.
-The Dom and the Rom, therefore, likely descend from two migration waves from present-day India separated by several centuries.
+Romani and Domari share some agglutination of second-layer postpositions (or case-marking clitics) to the nominal stem, concord markers for the past tense, neutralization of gender marking in the plural, and use of the oblique case as an accusative.
+This prompted discussion about the relationship between the languages.
+Domari was once thought to be a "sister language" of Romani, with the two languages splittng after leaving the Indian subcontinent.
+Later research suggests that the differences between them are significant enough to treat them as separate branches within the central zone language group.
+The Dom and the Rom, therefore, likely descend from two waves of migration separated by several centuries.

 The Romani migration hypothesis is supported by several lines of evidence.
-Linguistic analysis shows the Romani language features a unique blend of words present in modern Indian dialects with a high number of military-related words.
-Genetic studies also reinforce this theory by revealing a link between Romani populations and specific communities (castes) in northern India, such as the Jats and Rajputs, which are of upper-caste.
+The Romani language features a unique blend of words found in modern Indian dialects, including many military-related terms.
+Genetic studies reinforce this theory by revealing a link between Romani populations and specific communities (castes) in northern India, such as the upper-caste Jats and Rajputs.

-In phonology, the Romani language shares several isoglosses with the Central branch of Indo-Aryan languages, especially in the realization of some sounds of the Old Indo-Aryan.
-However, it also preserves several dental clusters.
-In regards to verb morphology, Romani follows exactly the same pattern of northwestern languages such as Kashmiri and Shina through the adoption of oblique enclitic pronouns as person markers, lending credence to the theory of their Central Indian origin and a subsequent migration to northwestern India.
-Though the retention of dental clusters suggests a break from central languages during the transition from Old to Middle Indo-Aryan, the overall morphology suggests that the language participated in some of the significant developments leading toward the emergence of New Indo-Aryan languages.
+In phonology, the Romani language shares isoglosses with the Central branch of Indo-Aryan languages, especially in the realization of some sounds of Old Indo-Aryan.
+However, it preserves several dental clusters.
+In regards to verb morphology, Romani follows the same pattern of northwestern languages such as Kashmiri and Shina through the adoption of oblique enclitic pronouns as person markers, lending credence to the theory of their Central Indian origin and migration to northwestern India.
+Although the retention of dental clusters suggests a break from central languages during the transition from Old to Middle Indo-Aryan, the overall morphology suggests that the language participated in some of the significant developments leading toward the emergence of New Indo-Aryan languages.